levelkdev/registry-builder/README.md

   // Removes an item from the `items` mapping, and deletes challenge state.
 Requires that
   // there is not an active or passed challenge for this item.
 OwnedItemRegistry.remove
   // requires that this is called by the item owner.
-LockableItemRegistry.remove requires
+TimelockableItemRegistry.remove requires
   // that the item is not locked. function remove(bytes32 id) public;